 This section provides a summary of information, which has helped to develop an understanding of flood risk in the area.
 Since 2011 SEPA has developed and updated national level assessments of flooding from rivers, surface water and coastal sources.
-The national level assessment is improved through the development of a surface water management plan for Scalloway.
-This is linked to the Scalloway Place Plan which considered future waterfront development and flood risk issues.
-A sewer flood risk assessment has also been completed.
-There are recent records of periodic flooding in Scalloway.
-This include notable surface water and river flooding in August 2012.
-The flooding was exacerbated when the high tide blocked the outflow of the burn.
+The national assessment has been improved by flood studies undertaken by Angus Council and Scottish Water.
+There is a history of flooding and coastal erosion in this area.